lsst-sqre/sqr-069/index.rst

 .. rst-class:: compact

+- Implement user self-groups (groups with the same name as the username)
 - Use multiple domains to control JavaScript access and user cookies
 - Filter out the token from ``Authorization`` headers of incoming requests
 - Restrict OpenID Connect authentication by scope